 Colorado’s Scenic & Historic Byways are designated driving routes that take you to some of the Centennial State’s most stunning scenery.

-The byways cover more than 2,000 miles from corner to corner in Colorado, weaving from red rock canyons to alpine passes and from pristine grasslands to ancient archaeological sites.
+The byways cover over 2,000 miles from corner to corner in Colorado, weaving from red rock canyons to alpine passes and from pristine grasslands to ancient archaeological sites.

 But, fall is a particularly beautiful time of year to pack a picnic or venture out on a drive that will take you past shimmering, golden aspen trees and snow-capped peaks.

 Here are some of the Colorado Scenic & Historic Byways that are particularly beautiful this time of year.
 Check them out.

 Trail Ridge Road, a Colorado Scenic Byway and one of America’s Byways

 This 48-mile route from Estes Park to Grand Lake through the heart of Rocky Mountain National Park may be the most famous of Colorado’s Byways since it’s also the highest continuous paved highway in the continental U.S. The road tops out at 12,183 feet above sea level and leads to jaw-dropping views of alpine tundra, wildlife, sweeping valleys covered with aspen and pine forests and tip-top stargazing at night.

 Be sure to check the weather before you venture out on this drive.
 Trail Ridge Road closes periodically for snow in the fall and typically closes for the winter from mid-October through late May.